usnistgov/sesame/doc/tutorial/tuto3.rst

    guess can be found.
 A similar approch can be used with the density of defects.

+**Solvers options:**
-**Solvers options:** Both :func:`~sesame.solvers.poisson_solver` and :func:`~sesame.solvers.ddp_solver` can make use of the MUMPS library if Sesame was built against it.
+* Both :func:`~sesame.solvers.poisson_solver` and
+:func:`~sesame.solvers.ddp_solver` can make use of the MUMPS library if Sesame was built against it.
 For that, pass the argument ``use_mumps=True`` to these functions.

-For large systems where a direct computation of the Newton correction is impractical, we made possible to use an iterative solver.
+* For large systems where a direct computation of the Newton correction is impractical, we made possible to use an iterative solver.
 Use the argument ``iterative=True`` to activate it.
 Note that we have not tested this feature extensively and a solution is not guaranteed.

+* We implemented to ways of computing the Newton correction, one seems to give a slower convergence.
+It can be useful to use it when the default route fails to convergence.
+The parameter ``eps`` sets the Newton error above which the slow converging Newton correction is used.
+This seems to be useful when using the iterative inner solver.